 After the judgment of the Court of Appeal, Mrs Rogers said: "I couldn't have asked for a better verdict, I did this for all women battling this dreadful disease.
 I believe everyone prescribed this treatment by their doctor should be given the same healthcare wherever they live."
 Mrs Rogers added: "I feel like I've taken on the world and beaten it, not just for me but for everyone else."

-For expert advice on matters relating to healthcare law, please contact Anne-Marie Irwin of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to healthcare law, please contact Anne-Marie Irwin of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.

 Back to Client Story